-(a) In order to receive an initial GSA schedule award, the carrier is required to demonstrate compliance

-(a.1) Required to be IOSA (IATA Operational Safety Audit Program) registered.
+- (a) In order to receive an initial GSA schedule award, the carrier is required to demonstrate compliance with the necessary regulatory, legal, policy requirements, various safety standards and performance measures as outlined below: - (a.1) Required to be IOSA (IATA Operational Safety Audit Program) registered.
 This applies to 121 operators only.
 Operator must provide proof of certificate and must be placed on IATA registry website.
-Eligibility must be verified at www.iata.org/ps/certification/iosa/registry.htm

-(a.2) NOTE Exception: In lieu of an applicant (offeror) meeting the requirements of (3)(a.1) of this section, a full review of the offer may occur if the carrier has passed a safety audit conducted by an accredited FARs Part 121//135 audit services provider within the last twelve (12) months.

-(a.3) Carrier must demonstrate compliance with "Audit Standards" as outlined in Section (h), "Audit Standard Requirements," of this solicitation.

-(a.4) Sections (e) and (f) below of this solicitation identifies upfront and ongoing performance measures that carriers need to provide to win and maintain a GSA schedule award.

-(a.5) All Operators must have approval from the FAA.
-Further mandates and safety requirements are provided in Section (c) of this solicitation and may be specified by the ordering agency.

-(a.6) Part 135 Operators must be in compliance with applicable regulations as outlined in Federal Aviation Regulations Part 135: Operating Requirements: Commuter & On-Demand Operations & Rules Governing Persons on Board Such Aircraft.

-• Note - Strict adherence as outlined in Part 135 Section 265 - Flight Time Limitations and Rest Requirements is mandatory.

-(a.7) Part 121 Operators must be in compliance with applicable regulations as outlined in Federal Aviation Regulations Part 121: Operating Requirements: Domestic, Flag, and Supplemental Operations.

-(b) Required Insurance and Liability Coverage Prior to performance of any services hereunder, the Contractor shall procure and maintain during the entire period of performance under this contract the following insurance.

-(1) Liability Insurance.
-The Operator shall maintain, or cause to be maintained at its sole expense, bodily injury and property damage liability insurance.

-(2) Hull Insurance.
-The operator shall maintain, or cause to be maintained at its sole expense, all risks aircraft hull insurance in an amount equal to the value of the aircraft.
+Eligibility must be verified at www.iata.org/ps/certification/iosa/registry.htm. - (a.2) NOTE Exception: In lieu of an applicant (offeror) meeting the requirements of paragraph (3)(a.1) of this section, a full review of the offer may occur if the carrier has passed a safety audit conducted by an accredited FARs Part 121//135 audit services provider within the last twelve (12) months. - (a.3) Carrier must demonstrate compliance with "Audit Standards" as outlined in Section (h), "Audit Standard Requirements," of this solicitation. - (a.4) Sections (e) and (f) below of this solicitation identifies upfront and ongoing performance measures that carriers need to provide to win and maintain a GSA schedule award. - (a.5) All Operators must have approval from the FAA.
+Further mandates and safety requirements are provided in Section (c) of this solicitation and may be specified by the ordering agency. - (a.6) Part 135 Operators must be in compliance with applicable regulations as outlined in Federal Aviation Regulations Part 135: Operating Requirements: Commuter & On-Demand Operations & Rules Governing Persons on Board Such Aircraft. - Note Strict adherence as outlined in Part 135 Section 265 Flight Time Limitations and Rest Requirements is mandatory. - (a.7) Part 121 Operators must be in compliance with applicable regulations as outlined in Federal Aviation Regulations Part 121: Operating Requirements: Domestic, Flag, and Supplemental Operations. - (b) Required Insurance and Liability Coverage Prior to performance of any services hereunder, the Contractor shall procure and maintain during the entire period of performance under this contract the following insurance. - (b.1) Liability Insurance.
+The Operator shall maintain, or cause to be maintained at its sole expense, bodily injury and property damage liability insurance. - (b.2) Hull Insurance.
+The Operator shall maintain, or cause to be maintained at its sole expense, all risks aircraft hull insurance in an amount equal to the value of the aircraft.
 Such policy shall designate the Operator and any first lien mortgage holder as loss payees as their interests may appear.

-(3) Insurance Certificates.
-Brokers shall ensure that operator provides GSA with a

-Certificate of Insurance evidencing the insurance coverage required upon execution hereof and immediately upon GSA's or ordering agency's request at any time thereafter.

-(4) Workers Compensation.
-Operator shall maintain workers compensation insurance providing applicable statutory benefits for all employees performing services pursuant to this Agreement.
-The cost of such workers compensation insurance premiums is the Operator's responsibility.

-(5) Conditions of Insurance.
-Each such policy shall insure Operator's contractual liability to GSA contained in this Agreement.
-The geographic limits, if any, contained in each and every such policy of insurance shall include at the minimum all territories over which Operator will operate the Aircraft for which the insurance is placed.
-The insurer for Operator shall endeavor to give GSA 30 days advance notice of cancellation
+- (b.3) Insurance Certificates.
+The Operator shall provide GSA with a Certificate of Insurance evidencing the insurance coverage required upon execution hereof and immediately upon GSA's or ordering agency's request at any time thereafter. - (b.4) Workers Compensation.
+The Operator shall maintain workers compensation insurance providing applicable statutory benefits for all employees performing services.
+The cost of such workers compensation insurance premiums is the Operator's responsibility. - (b.5) Conditions of Insurance Each such policy shall insure Operator's contractual liability to GSA contained in this Agreement.
+The geographic limits, if any, contained in each and every such policy of insurance shall include at the minimum all territories over which the Operator will operate the Aircraft for which the insurance is placed.
+The insurer for the Operator shall endeavor to give GSA 30 days advance notice of cancellation.